Engel & Völkers

 • A maximum rent increase of 20% is applicable only if the current annual rent is over 40% under the calculated RERA market value.

 Long-term tenants in Dubai have an important decision to make after the new RERA index.
-Previously, many renters chose to renew their releases - often during the beginning or end of a year - as renewing a lease was more affordable than finding a new property and lease.
+Previously, many renters chose to renew their leases, as renewing a lease often made more financial sense than moving to a new property

-Although rent renewals in Dubai witnessed a 12% increase during 2024’s first quarter, the updated RERA index calculator may reverse the trend.
-Analysts of property management company Asteco observed that while the increased renewal rate may reflect tenants’ desires to avoid the costs and risks of relocating, landlords can now significantly hike rents due to a more accurate reflection of open-market pricing.
+Although rent renewals in Dubai increased in 2024, the 2025 updates to the RERA index calculator may reverse the trend.
+Analysts have observed that while the increased renewal rate may reflect tenants’ desires to avoid the costs and risks of relocating, landlords can now often significantly hike rents due to a more accurate reflection of open-market pricing.

 The revisions to the RERA index may cause many tenants to either buy a property or move out of their current rental and seek a new property.

 The increase in rental prices of real estate in Dubai adds to the already surging prices that have been dominating the market for the past few years.
-A report by property consultancy Cushman & Wakefield noted that as of 2023, rental prices increased by 19%.
-This, however, was less than the 27% surge that impacted tenants in 2022.
+As of August 2025, rental increases of 10-20% over the last 12 months have been witnessed in many communities across Dubai, following consistent increases in 2024.

-While the immediate changes to the RERA index have jolted the market, industry experts believe that the long-term benefits of the changes and the updated RERA index calculator should not be discounted.
+While the immediate changes to the RERA index have caused noticeable shifts in market dynamics, industry experts believe that the long-term benefits of the changes and the updated RERA index calculator should not be discounted.

 Insights by Business Outreach show that before the RERA index update, there was a significant gap between RERA’s benchmark renewal prices and the actual market rents - especially in sought-after neighborhoods.
 This resulted in a lack of supply in the market as tenants rarely moved out of their homes.
 The updated RERA index could encourage more real estate listings, increase tenant turnover, potential interest from investors, and potentially stabilize the soaring prices over time.

 This may also motivate tenants to purchase properties in Dubai rather than simply renting them.
-Landlords will highly benefit from the updated RERA calculator as they can legally raise their property rents.
+Landlords can adjust rents within regulated limits, allowing fairer alignment with current market rates.

 Overall, adjusting the RERA calculator could invite greater balance, transparency, and efficiency to Dubai’s property market as the regulated renewal prices will be well-aligned with current market conditions.
 The regular updating of the RERA calculator will also ensure a dynamic yet balanced property market.